preciofishbone/OmniaDocsG2/user-options/quick-search-and-advanced-search/index.rst

 -----------------
 In Omnia 6.7 and later it can be poosible for users to send feedback on a search result (see image above).

-For information on how this works for the user, see: (link to be added)
+For information on how this works for the user, see: :doc:`Send feedback on a search result </user-options/search-feedback-user/index>`

 For information on how this works for administrators, see: :doc:`Search Feedback </admin-settings/business-group-settings/search/search-feedback/index>`